uio-carpentry/organisational/meetings/160120_organisers.md

 The University of Oslo is not a member of the Software Carpentry foundation.
 As a consequence the University of Oslo does not have any priority on the Software Carpentry Instructor program which makes it difficult to get new instructors.

-USIT would be the most natural organization to become member of the Software Carpentry Foundation but they are not interested.
+USIT would be the most natural organization to become member of the Software Carpentry Foundation but they seem not very interested.

 To find another possible host for this membership, Arnstein has discussed with Knut Mørken (Computing in Science Education, Faculty of Mathematics and Natural Sciences) who showed a great interest in Software Carpentry activities; further discussions will take place to possibly include Software Carpentry lessons for bachelors.
-Software Carpentry may be invited for the Seminar they organized in February on reforming bachelor programs.
+Software Carpentry may be invited for the Seminar they organize in February on reforming bachelor programs.

 This is clearly an opportunity for UIO to become member of the Software Carpentry Foundation.
 Lex mentioned that going through the Faculty of Mathematics and Natural Sciences may trigger problems as it does not cover all disciplines.
 We strongly agreed with him and insisted on the fact that Software Carpentry workshops should be run for all disciplines covered at UIO.